-- After two absences, a warning will be sent to the student indicating that one more absence will result in an automatic drop from the course. - After three absences, the student may be dropped from the course.
+- After two absences, a warning will be sent to the student indicating that one more absence will result in an automatic drop from the course. - After three absences, the student can be dropped from the course.
 If the third absence occurs prior to the withdrawal date, the student will receive a "W" grade.
 If after, the student will receive an "F" grade.

-It is strongly recommended that students save their allowed absences for bona fide instances of illness or real emergency.
+It is strongly recommended that students miss class only for bona fide instances of illness or real emergency.

 Tardiness: Tardiness is also not permitted.
-Three instances of tardiness--defined as five minutes late--is the same as one absence and will be treated as such.
+Three instances of tardiness-defined as five minutes late-is the same as one absence and will be treated as such.
 After three consecutive or five non-consecutive tardy appearances, the instructor may drop the student for unacceptable behavior.
+A tardy of fifteen minutes or more is considered an absence.

 Missed Work: If a student is absent, he or she is required to make up all missed work.
 It is the student's responsibility to check on all assignments with the instructor.
 Pre-Arranged Absences: Students can request permission from their instructors to miss class sessions for appropriate reasons.
 Suitable reasons include student's documented illness, death in student's immediate family, tribal ceremony, participation in Institute-approved activities.
 Not considered appropriate are attendance at pow-wows, vacations, work, absences before and after holiday periods or Spring Break, and similar activities.
 Having an excuse after the absence, whether written or oral, does not count; excuses must be obtained beforehand using the appropriate form with signatures.
 Please note that an instructor can deny a student's request for a pre-arranged absence.